-Ox tongue in mushroom sauce served with mashed potatoes topped with browned onion bits.
+Ox tongue (lengua) in mushroom sauce served with mashed potatoes topped with browned onion bits.
 It really sounds continental but, believe it or not, most Filipino cookbooks include a version of this dish.
 My father had his own version too.
 This is mine.
 Because of its price in the Philippines, ox tongue is served mostly in expensive restaurants and hotels.
 When served with mushroom sauce, a few slices are arranged on the dinner plate and served with a scoop or two of mashed potatoes.
 Neither is it a dish commonly served at home because of the extensive cooking time it requires.
-But that doesn’t mean we can’t enjoy it…
+But that doesn’t mean we can’t enjoy it… Here are some tips for a less exhausting way to cook ox tongue (lengua) in mushrooms sauce.

 First of all, you don’t have to do everything all the same time.
 The mashed potatoes, for instance, can be prepared hours earlier and kept in the fridge.
 While simmering the ox tongue, do other things… read, go online, watch TV, sleep, do the laundry, clean the house… four hours is a long time.
 No reason to just sit and wait for the meat to cook.
 When I cook this dish, I prepare the mashed potatoes and cook the tongue in the morning.
 Then, I cool the tongue on a plate, remove the skin, cover it with cling wrap and let it sit in the fridge until it’s time to prepare dinner.
 The cooler the tongue, the easier it is to slice.
 If you slice it while still warm, the meat will disintegrate and your cooked dish will look terrible.
 Besides, you can’t brown the sliced tongue in butter unless it is cold and firm.